thing-it/thing-it-device-microcontroller/README.md

 ####NOTE!
-The Node-Pixel Actor requires a custom version of the Arduino Firmata.
+The Node-Pixel Actor only works with Arduino as Microcontroller and requires a custom version of the Arduino Firmata.
 Installation instructions can be found [here](https://github.com/ajfisher/node-pixel/blob/master/docs/installation.md).

 ## User Interface